Pavan-1997/Linux-Shell_Basic_Commands/README.md

-The term "GREP" stands for "Global Regular Expression Print."
+`The term "GREP" stands for "Global Regular Expression Print."
 It is a command-line utility in Unix and Unix-like operating systems for searching and matching patterns within files using regular expressions.
-The name is derived from the ed (editor) command `g/re/p`, which means globally search for a regular expression and print the lines that match.
+The name is derived from the ed (editor) command `g/re/p`, which means globally search for a regular expression and print the lines that match`

-grep INFO app.log
+- `grep INFO app.log`

-This command searches for lines containing the string “INFO” in the file “app.log” and prints the matching lines.
+  (This command searches for lines containing the string “INFO” in the file “app.log” and prints the matching lines)

-grep -i info app.log
+- `grep -i info app.log`

-This command searches for lines containing the string “info” (case-insensitive) in the file “app.log” and prints the matching lines.
-The -i option makes the search case-insensitive.
+  (This command searches for lines containing the string “info” (case-insensitive) in the file “app.log” and prints the matching lines.
+The -i option makes the search case-insensitive)

-grep -i -c info app.log
+- `grep -i -c info app.log`

-This command counts the number of lines containing the case-insensitive string “info” in the file “app.log” and prints the count.
-The -i option makes the search case-insensitive, and the -c option instructs grep to display the count of matching lines.
+  (This command counts the number of lines containing the case-insensitive string “info” in the file “app.log” and prints the count.
+The -i option makes the search case-insensitive, and the -c option instructs grep to display the count of matching lines)

-ps aux
+- `ps aux`

-This command displays a detailed list of currently running processes on the system, including information about the user, resource utilization, and other details.
+  (This command displays a detailed list of currently running processes on the system, including information about the user, resource utilization, and other details)

-ps aux | grep ubuntu
+- `ps aux | grep ubuntu`

-This command uses ps to list all running processes and then filters the output using grep to display only the lines containing the string “ubuntu.”
-It helps find processes associated with the “ubuntu” user or name.
+  (This command uses ps to list all running processes and then filters the output using grep to display only the lines containing the string “ubuntu.”
+It helps find processes associated with the “ubuntu” user or name)

 ps aux | grep ubuntu | awk '{print $2}'